Home Literature Our Casuarina Tree by Toru Dutt Summary

 by Litinbox

 Our Casuarina Tree‘ is an ode by the famous Indian poet Toru Dutt.
 Published in 1881, the poem is autobiographical and nostalgic.
-The poet reminisces the majestic Casuarina Tree at her parental home in her childhood days, her deep attachment the tree and a heavy remembrance of her pleasurable childhood with her friends and siblings.
+The poet reminisces the majestic Casuarina Tree at her parental home in her childhood days, her deep attachment to the tree and a heavy remembrance of her pleasurable childhood with her friends and siblings.

 ‘Our Casuarina Tree’ was collected in Toru Dutt’s “Miscellaneous Poems“.
 It remains one of the most famous poems of the poet till today.